 This recipe was featured as part of our Good Food for Kids photo gallery.

 - 1Heat the oven to 450°F and arrange a rack in the middle.
-Set a wire rack on a baking sheet and set aside.
+Set a wire rack on a baking sheet and set it aside.

-- 3Combine the cracker crumbs, olive oil, salt, and pepper in a shallow dish.
-Whisk the eggs in a separate shallow dish until smooth.
-Dip the chicken pieces in the eggs, allowing any excess to drip off, then dip in the cracker mixture, turning and patting to adhere.
-Place on the prepared rack.
+- 3Combine the cracker crumbs, olive oil, and measured salt and pepper in a shallow dish.
+Place the eggs in a second shallow dish and lightly beat with a fork to break them up.
+Dip the chicken pieces in the eggs, allowing any excess to drip off, then dip them in the cracker mixture, turning and patting to get the crumbs to adhere.
+Place the coated chicken pieces on the prepared rack.

 - 4Bake until the chicken is opaque throughout and registers 165°F on an instant-read thermometer, about 15 minutes.
-Serve with desired dipping sauce.
+Serve with your desired dipping sauce.